 The notion of a white wedding gown wasn’t widespread during the Regency but gained popularity during Queen Victoria’s reign.
 Most women during the early 19th century were married in their Sunday best.
 Brides were much more practical in those days, especially if they did not rank high on the social scale.
 They might have a new gown made for the occasion, but often that became their new “best” gown.

 The following appeared in Appleton’s Journal of Popular Literature, Science, and Artin 1869:

 Although a ring is absolutely necessary in a Church-of-England marriage, it may be of any metal, and of any size.
 Some years since, a ring of brass was used at Worcester at a wedding before the registrar, who was threatened with proceedings for not compelling a gold one to be employed….
 The church-key was used in lieu of a wedding-ring at a church near Colchester, early in the present century; and that was not a solitary instance within the past one hundred years in England.
 The Duke of Hamilton was married at May Fair with a bed-curtain ring.

 Today we just call the party after a wedding ceremony “the reception” and are done with it.
 During the Regency, members of the ton would be expected to fast and then take communion after the ceremony, so the meal served after the ceremony would have broken their fasting.
 Add to that, the majority of weddings were held between 8 am and noon, and there’s our modern interpretation creeping in.
 Remember at the time, Venetian Breakfasts were very popular and were essentially afternoon parties that could last into the evening.

-More information regarding Regency Marriage and Weddings along with a variety of other Regency-themed topics can be found on my Regency Resource page.
-If you’d like more information on a specific place or topic, please let me know in the comments section below.
+Visit my post on Regency Divorce & Annulments or my Regency Resource page for more information regarding a variety of other Regency-themed topics.
+If you’d like more information on a specific place or topic, please let me know in the comments below.